-- (1) Subject to the provisions of article 133 of this Constitution, the Principal Judge shall- - (a) be the head of the High Court, and shall, in that capacity, assist the Chief Justice in the administration of the High Court and subordinate courts; and - (b) perform such other functions as may be delegated or assigned to him or her by the Chief Justice. - (2) Where- - (a) the office of Principal Judge is vacant; or - (b) the Principal Judge is for any reason unable to perform the functions of his or her office, then, until a person has been appointed to and has assumed the functions of that office, or until the Principal Judge has resumed those functions, those functions shall be performed by a judge of the High Court designated by the President after consultation with the Chief Justice.
+- (1) Subject to the provisions of article 133 of this Constitution, the Principal Judge shall- - (a) be the head of the High Court, and shall, in that capacity, assist the Chief Justice in the administration of the High Court and subordinate courts; and - (b) perform such other functions as may be delegated or assigned to him or her by the Chief Justice. - (2) Where- - (a) the office of Principal Judge is vacant; or then, until a person has been appointed to and has assumed the functions of that office, or until the Principal Judge has resumed those functions, those functions shall be performed by a judge of the High Court designated by the President after consultation with the Chief Justice.